digitaliceberg/loonix_robot/README.md

 * `main.go`: Main, contains web server using golang to listen for user input.
 * `wiring.go`: Called by main.go, uses RPI GPIO to control the controller which turns the motors
-* `app`: Dir containg simple web app in js.
+* `app`: Dir containig simple web app in js.

 ###More info
-	This is the alpha of the Alpha, I wasn't able to find the code of the finished project but found this in my archives, decided to dump it on my github.
+This is the Alpha of the Alpha, I wasn't able to find the code of the finished project but found this in my archives, decided to dump it on my github.